 The Bank uses Ncontracts, a third-party service provider, to prepare assessments of the Bank's lending activities within the low-and moderate-income census tracts within the Bank's CRA Assessment Area.
 Their reviews are intended to provide an assessment of four performance criteria, loan to deposit ratio, in-out ratios, geographic distribution, and borrower profile, in relation to market benchmarks.
-While the 2023 Ncontracts review will be completed later this year, their 2022 report contained the following overall assessments: loan to deposit ratio (adequate); percentage of loans within CRA Assessment Area (satisfactory); distribution of commercial loans among borrowers of different income levels and businesses of different sizes (meets expectations); distribution of residential lending among borrowers of different income levels (meets expectations); distribution of lending among LMI geographies (less than satisfactory); distribution of lending among minority majority census tracts (less than satisfactory); and CRA complaints (satisfactory).
+While the 2023 Ncontracts review will be completed later this year, their 2022 report contained the following overall assessments: loan to deposit ratio (adequate); percentage of loans within CRA Assessment Area (satisfactory); distribution of commercial loans among borrowers of different income levels and businesses of different sizes (meets expectations); distribution of residential lending among borrowers of different income levels (meets expectations); distribution of lending among minority majority census tracts (less than satisfactory); and CRA complaints (satisfactory).

-Additionally, the Bank contracts with Capco Compliance, another third-party service provider, to prepare an assessment of the Bank's performance in minority-majority census tracts within the Bank's CRA Assessment Area.
+Additionally, the Bank contracts with Capco Compliance, a third-party service provider, to prepare an assessment of the Bank's performance in minority-majority census tracts within the Bank's CRA Assessment Area.
 This analysis of the Bank's HMDA LAR data is intended to assess the level of "redlining" risk within the institution.
 While their 2023 review will be completed later this year, their 2022 report concluded the Bank continues to maintain a "low" fair lending risk of redlining and that its Reasonably Expected Market Area need not extend beyond its CRA Assessment Area.
-Performance assessments against FCCB in New Castle County, Delaware One FCU in Kent County, and Tidemark FCU in Sussex County were included in the report.
+Performance assessments against peers FCCB in New Castle County, Delaware One FCU in Kent County, and Tidemark FCU in Sussex County were included in the report.

-Despite the overall acceptable results of these third-party reviews, the Bank will continue a CRA targeted marketing campaign in an effort to attract more applications (and hopefully more loans) from low-and moderate income and minority-majority census tracts.
-Information from the CRA Targeted Marketing campaign will be reported to the CRA Management Committee.
+Despite the acceptable results of the Capco review, the Bank understands this redlining peer review does not measure the aggregate of all HMDA reporters in its assessment area.
+As such, the Bank will continue its CRA targeted marketing campaign and Fair Lending Plan in an effort to attract more applications (and hopefully more loans) from low-and moderate income and minority-majority census tracts.